-- 3. The Annex S load modification factors were not solely justified based on estimating the remaining life of an existing structure.
+3. The Annex S load modification factors were not solely justified based on estimating the remaining life of an existing structure.
 The determinations of the periods of occurrence above are for illustration purposes only and are not intended to convey a limiting life expectancy of an existing structure under a changed condition when using the Annex S load modification factors.
 The required enhanced periodic inspection evaluations per a site-specific management plan required for use of Annex S also justifies lowering the effective load factor.
 Communication structures generally have exposed load carrying structural members, allowing comprehensive inspections over the life of the structure.
 Regular inspections increase the reliability of a structure by identifying and mitigating structural issues before they escalate to a partial failure or collapse.
-In addition, condition assessments allow verification of the performance of a structure due to a changed condition and can identify local conditions that warrant an analysis under more stringent wind or ice loading conditions. - 4.
-The limiting demand-capacity ratio of 1.05 for an existing structure from Section 15.0 is also justified for use with Annex S. A demand-capacity ratio equal to 1.05 is analogous to multiplying resistance factors for strength design (also referred to as strength reduction factors) by 1.05.
+In addition, condition and can identify local conditions that warrant an analysis under more stringent wind or ice loading conditions.

+4. The limiting demand-capacity ratio of 1.05 for an existing structure from Section 15.0 is also justified for use with Annex S. A demand-capacity ratio equal to 1.05 is analogous to multiplying resistance factors for strength design (also referred to as strength reduction factors) by 1.05.